DigitalSlideArchive/DSA-WSI-DeID/docs/USAGE.rst

 * Tiff DateTime (if present), set to 01:01:(year and time)
 * Copyright: removed
 * HostComputer: removed
-* tiff.Software: suffix with our custom tags
+* tiff.Software: modified by adding custom tags with data from the DeID Upload file

 These rules apply only to Aperio files: